zoezoezhouwei/Data-Mining/DataMining_HW1_WeiZhou copy.md

 different k value, for both trim.

 However, the trim of 65AMG tend to have a larger optimal k, because its sample size is smaller than trim 350.
-When the sample size is smaller, there are less points in a same region, and thus we’ll get higher bias and lower variance.
-In order to reduce the bias, we need a larger optimal k to get more information.
+In the group of trim 350, the sample size is larger, and there are more points in a same region, and thus we’ll get higher bias and lower variance.
+In order to reduce the bias, we need to shrink the region and get a smaller optimal k.
+Vise versa, the group of 65AMG tends to have a larger best k.

 In addition, we also need to consider other facts as well, such as the balance of the data.
 For example, when more data is on one side, and